 - can be upgraded step by step

-- No to much tools needed
+- No too much tools needed

 - No welding necessary

-- Long session without adding charcoal
+- A long session without adding charcoal

 What Parts Are Needed For A UDS

 There are just a few essential parts you need for any grill or smoker and they are the same for UDS smokers.
-In my opinion however they are easier to make and cheaper.
+In my opinion however, they are easier to make and cheaper.
 Here is my UDS smoker part list that I think you need.
 I am going to tell you more about them.

 - Steel drum

 - Ash catch pan

 Additional you can make these parts look a lot nicer if you like to do that.
 But a UDS smoker will work perfectly without any fancy updates.